 Every student at our school is receiving financial aid.
 Yes, every student from every family.
-This is so because an education at St Mary's costs about $8,750 per pupil per year, and no one is asked to pay that amount.
-The difference between what any family pays and what our education actually costs - financial aid - is made up by several means, including the constant fundraising efforts of the PTO, the contributions of the annual Golf Classic and Gala, and donations from friends and alumni of the school and parish groups like the Knights of Columbus and St Mary's Women's Club.
+This is so because an education at St Mary's costs about $9,089 per pupil per year, and no one is asked to pay that amount.
+The difference between what any family pays and what our education actually costs - financial aid - is made up by several means, including the constant fundraising efforts of the PTO, the contributions of the annual Golf Classic and Gala, and donations from friends and alumni of the school and parish groups like the Knights of Columbus and the St Mary's Council of Catholic Women.
 But the most important source of support for the school comes from St Mary's Church, without which the school would not exist.

 The intrinsic connection between the church and the school is why active parishioners of St Mary's who regularly attend Sunday Mass at St Mary's pay a different tuition rate than all other families with children in our school.
 Those who are coming to Mass at St Mary's and supporting the parish with their tithe are already supporting the school, which is an apostolate of the parish, and so they have the privilege of paying less per pupil to send their children to our school.